 This handmade sock monkey can be found in the Etsy Shop called Folk Art Fibers.
 The Etsy shopkeeper who creates these sock monkeys lives in Rockford, Illinois, home of the original Rockford Red Heel Socks which she uses for her handmade sock monkeys!

-He measures 12 inches tall (8 inches tall in a sitting position) and about 3 inches across.
-His tail is 6 inches long.
+The monkeys measures 12 inches tall (8 inches tall in a sitting position) and about 3 inches across.
+Tails are 6 inches long.

 Childhood Monkey Memory